| East L.A.

 very cool being down there and imagining what it was like

-there in the early days.
-Right next to The Beatles on
+played there in the early days.
+Along with the Beatles

 on my trip to Liverpool.
 I would also like to say that